Mean Body Temperature Data Set 5 “Body Temperatures” in Appendix ... | Channels for Pearson+

 Introduction to Confidence Intervals

 Standard deviation is a measure of the amount of variation or dispersion in a set of values.
-A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation indicates that the values are spread out over a wider range.
-In the context of the body temperature data, it helps to understand how much individual body temperatures deviate from the mean temperature of 98.20 F.
+In this scenario, the standard deviation (sigma) of 0.62F indicates how much individual body temperatures deviate from the mean.
+This value is crucial for calculating the sample size needed to achieve the desired confidence level and margin of error.

 Recommended video: